strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 #### Scalability

 The BTO is limited in terms of scalability, as it only operates on one topic at a time, and it has to update a persistent store containing topic metadata.
-Instead, the UTO does not store topic metadata and it aims to be scalable in terms of the number of topics that it can operate on.
+By contrast, the UTO does not store topic metadata and it aims to be scalable in terms of the number of topics that it can operate on.

 When running Kafka operations, the UTO makes use of the request batching supported by the Kafka Admin client to get higher throughput for metadata operations.
 All `KafkaTopic` related events (custom resource creations, updates, deletes) are queued when received, and then processed in batches by a number of controller threads (currently, only a single thread is supported).
-If more than one event related to a single topic resource are found in the batch building, they are put back in the queue to be processed with the next batch.
+If more than one event related to a single topic resource is found in the batch building, only the first is reconciled, while the others are put back in the queue to be processed with the next batch.

 You can tune the batching mechanism by setting `STRIMZI_MAX_QUEUE_SIZE` (default: 1024), `STRIMZI_MAX_BATCH_SIZE` (default: 100), and `MAX_BATCH_LINGER_MS` (default: 100).
 If you exceed the configured max queue size, the UTO will print an error and then shutdown (Kubernetes will take care of restarting the pod).